aashalabi/LLMworkshop/README.md

-# search documents using Elastic search and openai
+# search documents using Elastic Search and openai

-# We will use pipenv for dependency management.
-Let's install it:
-pip install pipenv
+We will use pipenv for dependency management.
+Let's install it: pip install pipenv

 #Install the packages